denapey/Send-Transaction/README.md

 # Send-Transaction
 This is just for learning only

-using infura and Web3.py to send Transaction
+using infura.io and Web3.py to send Transaction

 requirement python3